Cheese Babka Recipe

 Posted on 23rd of May, 2012 by Lévana

-Let me tell you flat out: You won’t get this treat in any New York Bakery.
-The ricotta filling is wonderful, but you might prefer to use it in combination with farmer cheese, just as long as you use 2 cups total.
+Let me tell you flat out: You won’t get this cheese babka in any commercial bakery.
+In this cheese babka, the ricotta filling is wonderful, but you might prefer to use it in combination with farmer cheese, just as long as you use 2 cups total.
 This will make you 2 loaves, but here’s my trick to simplify the rolling.
 I make one double-length roll, and cut it right down the center to make 2 loaves.
 If you choose note to use the crumb topping, all you will need to do is brush the top with egg wash (egg mixed with a little water)

 Hint: This is what makes my babka and all my yeasted preparations so light: I resist with a vengeance adding flour to the dough, unless I absolutely have to. you will find that if you knead the dough properly, by hand or by machine, the dough shapes up without any added flour and yields a light an airy pastry.